 [If you want to go beyond pageviews too and measure the success of your content with the metrics like newsletter subscriptions, time on page, author subscriptions, and number of loyal readers per article, reach out to our FatChilli team at [email protected] ]

-Snapshot of an engagement dashboard developed by FatChilli
+Snapshot of a Traffic Source report from a dashboard developed by FatChilli

 Emanuele Porfiri, Senior Data Analyst at FT Strategies (UK)